anabelle2001/class-registration-assistant/docs/assignments/2 - Proposal Presentation/presentation.md

 ### Non-Functional
 - Publication to a domain so that anyone with updated browsers should be able to fully experience the website
 - Website should be able to handle 40 simutaneous users
-- Website should have WCHE accessible colors
+- Website should have WCAG accessible colors

 # How are we Building it?